Looking for the best things to do in Dallas, Texas?

 The city has many points of interest and tourist attractions from the Dealey Plaza which is of historical importance due to the assassination of JFK to the trendy nightlife of the Deep Ellum neighborhood.

 Dallas is perfect for couples as well as families and is one of the best romantic weekend getaways in Texas.

-….you can also shop at the Highland Park Village and sample a variety of cuisines from Tex-Mex, Texas bbq, and frozen margaritas while on a visit to this vibrant city.
+….you can also enjoy shopping and sample a variety of cuisines including Tex-Mex, Texas bbq, and frozen margaritas while on a visit to this vibrant city.